jt196/vanilla-cookbook/docs/manual/usage.md

 Add your OpenAI key to the .env variables.
 The model will default to 3.5 turbo, but you can change it there.

-Set `OPEN_API_ENABLED=true`.
+Set `LLM_API_ENABLED=true`.
 The default model should work.

 Test the demo on [this URL](https://pastebin.com/raw/zwgsuVKd) to check it works.

-It's using the [openai](https://www.npmjs.com/package/openai) npm package, so read the docs there for more info.
+It's using the Langchain npm package, so read the docs there for more info.
+I'll integrate more models in the future, but it's currently working with OpenAI.

 Here's a demo of it working: